krisv/sonataflow-ai-agents/README.md

 ### Agent 104
 The last agent can send out a notification to users, based on the information in the knowledge graph.
-You can trigger the agent by sending a 'notification' event with the following data:
+You can trigger the agent by sending a 'notification' event to the Notification workflow with the following data:

 ```json
 {